frankhereford/onepassword/README.md

   * There is no need to share it, and we shouldn't.
 That said, it wouldn't be bad if we did.
 It just is useful to no one except ourselves.
     * It contains essentially an indication of which account the connect server is relaying information for.
     * It does **_not_** contain permission or the ability to read the contents of any vaults.
-* The API service can be deployed locally on machines which need to access secrets so that that no cross-internet traffic to your 1Password Connect API.
+* The API service can be deployed locally on machines which need to access secrets so that that no cross-internet traffic occurs between your app and the 1Password Connect API.
   * This is ultra-paranoia mode.
 It's entirely fine to allow API requests to traverse the internet with proper SSL/TLS support configured.
     * Realistically, one must understand that all of our secrets traverse the internet daily as we use the 1Password app.
   * This demonstration uses an endpoint available on the wider internet at https://nothingbut.flowers with an AWS ACM supplied certificate, which will auto-renew.